What you'll find on this page

 This means no additional surgery, no need to wear a bandage in an MRI machine, no waiting for your scan and, most importantly, no unnecessary time without sound.

 Nucleus Profile and Cl24RE/Freedom® implants are designed to be compatible for MRI at 3.0 T with a magnet removed and at 1.5 T with a magnet in place.2

 Many people never need an MRI scan.
 For cochlear implant recipients, there is often other technology that can be used instead.

 In a recent poll of radiology professionals, 85% agreed they have an alternative diagnostic tool for patients who cannot undergo an MRI due to having a device or implant with a magnet.3

 Cochlear was the first manufacturer to introduce cochlear implants with removable magnets in 1997.
-Our removable magnet means that a patient implanted more than 20 years ago can still access today’s MRI technology.
+Our removable magnet means that a person implanted more than 20 years ago can still access today's MRI technology.